IBM-Blockchain-Archive/marbles/docs/tutorial_start_here.md

 If its owner has changed we go off to the `transfer_marble()` function.
 This function creates a JSON message with all the needed data and uses our websocket to send it with `ws.send()`.

-The last piece of the puzzle is how Marbles got the new status of our marble.
+The last piece of the puzzle is how Marbles realize the transfer is complete.
 Well marbles periodically checks on all the marbles and compares it to the last known state.
 If there is a difference it will broadcast the new marble state to all connected JS clients.
 The clients will receive this websocket message and redraw the marbles.